yclas/guides/docs/Plugins-login-using-social-auth.md

 1. Go to http://yourdomain.com/oc-panel/social/index
 2. Set  **Open ID = TRUE**
 3. Click  **Update**  in the bottom of the page
-4. Logout
+4. Logout.
-5. Go to login, Open ID should appear there
+5. Go to login, Open ID should appear there.
-6. Now you can try it out!
+6. Now you can try it out.

 ## How to enable Yahoo login